cosmintudose/cosmintudose.github.io/index.md

 <div><h2><i class="fas fa-chalkboard-teacher"></i> Presentations</h2></div>

+ - February 2024 - **EACR-AACR-IACR 2024** - Dublin, Ireland
+ **Poster**: The role of PRC2 in gene regulation and 3D chromatin architecture in acute myeloid leukaemia

  - December 2023 - **Irish Computational Biology and Genomics Symposium** - University of Galway, Ireland
  **Poster**: The role of PRC2 in gene regulation and 3D chromatin architecture in acute myeloid leukaemia